turingschool/mod-0-curriculum/session1/index.md

   </div>
 </div>

-### Program specific breakouts
+<a name="syntax-practice"></a>
+### Syntax Practice

-We'll go into breakout rooms to briefly discuss the how to check correct syntax for datatypes in Ruby and JavaScript.
+We'll go into program specific breakout rooms to briefly discuss the how to check correct syntax for datatypes in Ruby and JavaScript.

 In addition to practicing writing out our data types, we'll also touch briefly on what it looks like to <span class="vocab">assign a variable</span>.
 This allows us to reference a word in our computer's memory that returns the data we've stored.